 The Birth of the Coveted Catlin Court

-World War I brought a new surge of energy into Glendale, with cotton prices reaching $2 a pound and a high demand for food, which kept farmers busy.
-There was soon a need for more housing, and today’s Catlin Court was born from 1915 to about 1930.
+World War I brought a new surge of energy into Glendale, with cotton prices reaching $2 per pound and a high demand for food, which kept farmers busy.
+Consequently, there was soon a need for more housing, and today’s Catlin Court was born from 1915 to about 1930.
 Most of these homes are still standing and are on the National Register of Historic Places.

 The Glendale Newspaper

 The first Glendale News was published in 1912, the day after Arizona became a state.
-A second newspaper was opened in 1926, The Glendale Herald.
+Then, a second newspaper was opened in 1926, The Glendale Herald.
 It published until 1963.

 The Growth of Glendale’s Schools

 Glendale’s school system also experienced growth.
 Glendale High School was built in 1912 at a cost of $20,000.
 The Glendale Grammar School, now known as Landmark Elementary, blossomed into several buildings.